dstroy0/embedded_types/CONTRIBUTING.md

 #define EMBED_HAS_ATTRIBUTE(attribute_) __has_attribute(attribute_)
 ```

 Every attribute wrapper carries a `@warning` saying what its absence costs.
-That is the difference
-between a wrapper that costs speed when it vanishes and one that costs correctness, and a reader
-cannot tell which from the `#if`.
+Most cost speed when
+they expand to nothing. `EMBED_ALIGN` and `EMBED_ALIAS` cost correctness.
+The `#if` does not
+distinguish the two.

 State the mechanism, not a consumer.
-This header set is shared, so a block that says what one
+These headers are shared.
+A block naming what one library does
-library does with a macro, or names a part it was measured on, is describing a relationship rather
+with a macro, or naming a part it was measured on, documents a relationship instead of the macro.
-than the macro.

 ## What belongs here